panoschron97/Dashboards_On_Datasets_In_Microsoft_Power_BI/README.md

 Sum of Sales by Product: Similar to Dashboard 1 this feature allows for a focused look at profitability associated with individual product sales.

-Together, these dashboards serve as powerful tools for stakeholders enabling data-driven decision-making and strategic planning to enhance financial performance across various dimensions of the business.
+Together these dashboards serve as powerful tools for stakeholders enabling data-driven decision-making and strategic planning to enhance financial performance across various dimensions of the business.
 The insightful visualizations and aggregations aim to support a deeper understanding of sales trends, product performances and profitability metrics.

 # Microsoft_Power_BI_Project2